Robustness of Starobinsky inflation in a minimal two-field scalar-tensor completion: The origin of the model

 \section{The origin of the model}

 Multiple publications considered various quantum-corrected versions of the Starobinsky model.
-In most of them, the corrections are introduced phenomenologically either at the level of an effective $f(R)$ action or an Einstein-frame potential.
+In most of them, the corrections are introduced phenomenologically either at the level of an effective $f(R)$ action or at the level of the scalaron potential after conformal diagonalisation.
 Typical examples are models with added logarithmic terms such as $R^2\ln(R/\mu^2)$, motivated by loop effects in curved space~\cite{Ben-Dayan:2014isa,Ghilencea:2018rqg}.
 Another approach is to extend the curvature sector beyond $R^2$ and to include higher powers of curvature~\cite{Addazi:2025qra}.
 Some models incorporate radiative corrections from couplings of the Starobinsky inflaton to additional matter fields via an RG-improved effective potential~\cite{Ellis:2025bzi}.
 Another approach is to assume that a consistent gravitational EFT also contains the Weyl-squared term and to study its impact on inflationary observables~\cite{Bianchi:2025tyl}.
 Related analyses argue that small corrections can substantially shift predictions of Starobinsky-like attractor models into the ACT-preferred region~\cite{Wolf:2025ecy}.
 All of these approaches are well motivated and can account for certain phenomenology of quantum effects, but they do not uniquely specify which operators must appear once a particular microscopic theory is fixed.